nonsenseless/my-fat-senator/README.md

 ## Log
 20240825: Moved prisma to lib so workspaces can access the database without going through the my-fat-senator project.
 From the dependency perspective, this makes sense, but we may have regrets.

+20240906: Setup basic import of vote record sans ballots.
+20240913: Reformatted project as a monorepo with typescript support
+20240914: Moved entity creation to services.
+Setup ballot processing.
+Schema does not currently support legislators changing district.
+Also realized the xml schema is cleaner than json _if only I had looked at the xml files at all_.

 ## Workspace commands
 ### Add a new workspace project
 ```